intel/nauta/docs/user-guide/actions/view_cli_help.md

       predict, p       Command for starting, stopping, and managing prediction jobs and instances.
 To get further help on commands use COMMAND with -h or --help option.
-      user, u          Command for creating/deleting/listing users of the platform.
+      template, tmp    Command for handling templates used by the system. user, u          Command for creating/deleting/listing users of the platform.
 Can only be run by a platform administrator. verify, ver      Command verifies whether all external components required